 Description: Generation resources combined with the transmission and distribution systems, control centers, and wholesale markets provide a continuously operating, reliable system to service New York's electric needs.
 All of these elements will need to transition and come together effectively to manage the transitioning grid to provide continuity of a reliable power system, while implementing the CLCPA.
 The recommendations to implement and achieve the CLCPA must support the high reliability standards in place in NY by implementing improvements and enhancements where needed and sustaining the practices that provide high quality electric service.
 If properly integrated the additional clean distributed generation, storage and large-scale renewables which the CLCPA will provide will help to build a more flexible and resilient grid to address and mitigate the impacts of climate change.
 Action type: Executive, Regulatory Cost and funding considerations: \$; The costs of establishing an effective process to complete the necessary reliability reviews are minimal.
 Funding sources for investment include recovery through electric rates, wholesale market revenues, state and federal infrastructure funding.
-Ease of implementation: Easy - The process for ensuring reliability is well establish ned Risks / Barriers to success Possible mitigants reliability and as issues timely to ensure that be Transmission constraint challenging to integrate downstate (particularly addressed.
-CPA mandates must progress with a continued eye on arise, solutions must be identified and implemented oth reliability needs and CLCPA mandates are met. s limit the flexibility of the grid and will make it more new resources.
-Constraints between upstate and zone J) is a current barrier to reliability which needs to be sues will be a challenging but necessary part of a Effective communication processes across the multitude of agencies and organizations that support reliability.
-Enhancing market rules so that all resources can participate in the market, based on their attributes, to provide the products and services needed for reliability.
-Increased transmission is needed in order to mitigate the scope and scale of reliability challenges; helping to address the need for peakers and lowering the downstate local capacity requirements.
+Ease of implementation: Easy - The process for ensuring reliability is well established

+- Achievement of the CLCPA mandates must progress with a continued eye on reliability and as issues arise, solutions must be identified and implemented timely to ensure that both reliability needs and CLCPA mandates are met. - Transmission constraints limit the flexibility of the grid and will make it more challenging to integrate new resources.
+Constraints between upstate and downstate (particularly zone J) is a current barrier to reliability which needs to be addressed. - Solving the reliability issues will be a challenging but necessary part of a successful transition.

+- Effective communication processes across the multitude of agencies and organizations that support reliability. - Enhancing market rules so that all resources can participate in the market, based on their attributes, to provide the products and services needed for reliability. - Increased transmission is needed in order to mitigate the scope and scale of reliability challenges; helping to address the need for peakers and lowering the downstate local capacity requirements.